erickcapilla/Leonidas-Esteban-s-portfolio/README.md

-# Portafolio-curso-desarrollo-web-online
+# Leonidas Esteban's portafolio
-A Leonidas Esteban's portfolio to course of Platzi (Responsive)
+A Leonidas Esteban's portfolio for a course of Platzi (Responsive)